 “If you could kick the person in the pants responsible for most of your trouble, you wouldn’t sit for a month.” — Theodore Roosevelt

-In honor of Presidents’ Day, here are some fun facts about the 44 men who served as the 45 Presidents of the United States.
-Click on the President’s name for more fun […]
+Updated January 20, 2021 to include the 46th President, Joe Biden.
+In honor of Presidents’ Day, here are some fun facts about the 45 men who served as the 46 Presidents of […]

 One of President Theodore Roosevelt’s favorite poems was written by Senator John James Ingalls of Kansas.
 He kept a copy of the poem, “Opportunity,” in his office at the White House, and […]